 There are also many studies that show that blueberries can help with brain-related issues including brain fog, depression, and cognitive decline (5).

 I recommend at least 1/2 of a cup to 1 cup of blueberries each day.
 You can buy them raw or frozen, just make sure you are eating them somewhere in that range.

-An easy way to get your daily dose of blueberries is to buy them frozen and put them into a morning smoothie, blend it all up, and enjoy your daily dose of polyphenols and anti-oxidants.
+An easy way to get your daily dose of blueberries is to buy them frozen and put them into a morning smoothie, blend them all up, and enjoy your daily dose of polyphenols and antioxidants.

 Next on the list is seaweed.

 Seaweed is hands down the best source of iodine out there (6).